Canberra (Year 2)

 Science

-During Science this term, the children will undertake a ‘Life Cycles' unit.
-They will be developing their skills in:
+During Science this term, the children will undertake a ‘Local Habitats and Micro Habitats' unit.
+The children will be developing their skills in:

 Computing